Roku devices are a great way to turn your devices into smart displays that can stream from apps like Netflix and Hulu.

 To connect your Roku to a projector using a component connection, you can follow these steps:

-- (Plug one end of the HDMI cable to your Roku, if it needs a cable).
+- Turn on your projector (Plug one end of the HDMI cable into your Roku, if it needs a cable).

 - Connect the Roku to the component adapter.